hecatia-elegua/bilge/README.md

 ### bitbybit

 One of the libs inspired by the same crate is [`bitbybit`](https://github.com/danlehmann/bitfield), which is much more readable and up-to-date.
-Actually, I even helped and am still helping on that one as well.
+Actually, I helped on that one in the past as well.
 After experimenting and hacking around in their code though, I realized it would need to be severely changed for the features and structure I had in mind.

 implementation differences (as of 26.04.23):
 - it can do read/write-only, array strides and repeat the same bits for multiple fields
-    - bilge: these will be added the moment someone needs it
+    - bilge: these will be added the moment someone needs it and I or somebody else has time
 - redundant bit-offset specification, which can help or annoy, the same way bilge's `reserved` fields can help or annoy
     - idea: [Optionally support specifying the bit-range of a field instead](https://github.com/hecatia-elegua/bilge/issues/28)

 ### deku

+(outdated, I think they fixed that)
 After looking at a ton of bitfield libs on crates.io, I _didn't_ find [`deku`](https://github.com/sharksforarms/deku).
 I will still mention it here because it uses a very interesting crate underneath (bitvec).
 Currently (as of 26.04.23), it generates far more assembly and takes longer to run, since parts of the API are not `const`.